Please use the menu below to navigate the article sections:

-Amazon Relational Database Service (Amazon RDS) is a managed service that makes it easy to set up, operate, and scale a relational database in the cloud.
+Amazon Relational Database Service (Amazon RDS) is a managed service that you can use to launch and manage relational databases on AWS.

-Primary use case is a transactional database (rather than analytical).
+The primary use case is a transactional database (rather than an analytical database).

-Aims to be drop-in replacement for existing on-premise instances of the same databases.
+It aims to be drop-in replacement for existing on-premises instances of the same databases.

-Automated backups and patching applied in customer-defined maintenance windows.
+Automated backups and patching are applied in customer-defined maintenance windows.

 Amazon RDS supports the following database engines:

 RDS is a managed service and you do not have access to the underlying EC2 instance (no root access).